BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/erebor_reclaimed_king_dain.md

 - **Weapon Master** `ACTIVE`

-Dori is never considered unarmed, and does not suffer the -1 penalty during Duel rolls when using a two-handed weapon.
+Dori is never considered [unarmed][Unarmed], and does not suffer the -1 penalty during Duel rolls when using a [two-handed weapon][Two-handed Weapon].

 </div>